 Matters to be communicated Link to Audit Committee papers Independence and our quality procedures ISA 260.
-Page 25 The general approach and overall scope of the audit, including levels of materiality, fraud and engagement letter ISA 260.
+Appendix two The general approach and overall scope of the audit, including levels of materiality, fraud and engagement letter ISA 260.
 Main body of this paper.
 Disagreement with management about matters that, individually or in aggregate, could be significant to the entity's financial statements or the auditor's report, and their resolution (AU 380).
 In the event of such matters of significance we would expect to communicate with the Audit Committee throughout the year.
+Significant difficulties we encountered during the audit.
 Formal reporting will be included in our ISA 260 report for the Audit Committee meeting, which focuses on the financial statements.
-Significant difficulties we encountered during the audit.
 Significant matters discussed, or subject to correspondence, with management (ISA 260).
 Our views about the qualitative aspects of the entity's accounting and financial reporting.
+William rocuses on the illiamolar statements.
 The potential effect on the financial statements of any material risks and exposures, such as pending litigation, that are required to be disclosed in the financial statements (ISA 260 and ISA 540).
 Audit adjustments, whether or not recorded by the entity, that have, or could have, a material effect on its financial statements.
 We will request you to correct uncorrected misstatements (including disclosure misstatements) (ISA 450).
 The selection of, or changes in, significant accounting policies and practices that have, or could have, a material effect on the entity's financial statements (ISA 570).
 Material uncertainties related to events and conditions that may cast significant doubt on the entity's ability to continue as a going concern (ISA 570).
 Expected modifications to the auditor's report (ISA 705).
 Related party transactions that are not appropriately disclosed (ISA 550).